 Develops understanding of elementary statistical techniques needed in behavioral sciences.
 Includes frequency distributions, graphs, measures of central tendency and variability, percentiles and standard scores.
 Emphasis on sampling theory, hypothesis testing and drawing conclusions about a population from sample data.
 Includes study group.
 General Education: Foundations of Knowledge and Inquiry Mathematics.
 Prerequisites: MAT 120.
 Introductory.

 Math with Crochet, Quilts and Temari

-Uses crochet, quilts, temari and other fiber arts to explore pattern, symmetry, curvature and other mathematical concepts from spherical, hyperbolic and two- and three- dimensional Euclidean geometries, as well as topics form graph theory and algebra.
-Includes hands-on projects ad computer designs.
+Uses crochet, quilts, temari and other fiber arts to explore pattern, symmetry, curvature and other mathematical concepts from spherical, hyperbolic and two- and three- dimensional Euclidean geometries, as well as topics from graph theory and algebra.
+Includes hands-on projects and computer designs.
 No experience necessary.
 General Education: Fulfills Quantitative Reasoning and Mathematical Thinking.
 Introductory.